 - Route traffic only to healthy application instances

-- Use fail-open and fail-closed behaviors as appropriate in response to detected faults
+- Configure fail-open and fail-closed behaviors as appropriate in response to detected faults

-- Learn how AWS services can reduce mean time to recovery (MTTR)
+- Use AWS services to reduce mean time to recovery (MTTR)

 If you are running the at an AWS sponsored workshop then you may be provided with an AWS Account to use, in which case the following pre-requisites will be satisfied by the provided AWS account.
 If you are running this using your own AWS Account, then please note the following prerequisites: